 The home to the world’s largest cattle fair, Sonepur is a subdivision in the state of Bihar.
 This subdivision is located at the banks of River Gandak and River Ganges which also makes it a sacred place for Hindu devotees.
 Sonepur city, in the Saran district of Bihar, hosts a cattle fair every year on the occasion of Kartik Purnima which is attended by thousands of people from all around the nation.
 The Sonepur Cattle Fair is the Biggest Cattle Fair in Asia.
 It used to be famous for the longest railway platform earlier.

 Sonepur is one of the major cities of Bihar, hence it has got an important position when it comes to tourism.
 It is not only naturally blessed but also rich in culture.
 This makes it a year-round destination for anyone to get curious about.
-Though, exploring the city during March, and April and October to December are an ideal time.
+Though, exploring the city during March, and April, and October to December is an ideal time.

-2. Sashisena Temple.
-The temple is built to make the love between Sashisena, the princess of Amaravati and Ahimanikya, the son of the minister of the kingdom immortal.
+The temple is built to make the love between Sashisena, the princess of Amaravati, and Ahimanikya, the son of the minister of the kingdom immortal.
 This love story is quite famous among the villagers.

-3. Saraswati Temple.
 It is known as the oldest Shakti shrine in Subarnapur where an idol of goddess Sureswari was placed after the killing of Kshatriyas by her.
-You’ll find the face of the idol towards North in the temple and it was constructed by a king Achal Singh of Chauhan of the dynasty.
+You’ll find the face of the idol towards the North in the temple and it was constructed by king Achal Singh of Chauhan of the dynasty.

 If you want to spend some peaceful time with yourself, then visit the river Narayani aka Gandaki, a sacred river.
 Hindu devotees come here for holy dips in the Gandaki.
-You can enjoy boating and also can get an opportunity to check out the Sonepur city.
+You can enjoy boating and also can get an opportunity to check out Sonepur city.

-5. Sonepur Cattle Fair.
 The biggest Cattle Fair in Asia, Sonepur Cattle Fair is a magnificent spectacle one can witness.
 Also, it is one of the major attractions for small traders in India and is quite significant for being one of the most ancient fairs in India.
 The cattle fair is held on Kartik Poornima.
-You can find several decorated elephants for sale, horses and other breeds of domestic animals.
+You can find several decorated elephants for sale, horses, and other breeds of domestic animals.

 An ancient city holding a myriad of mythological and historical significance that can be seen in every element of Sonepur.
-Here, people mostly speak in Hindi and their local dialects of Bihar such as Maithili, Magahi etc. The city is 1,071.0 km via NH27, 1,894.5 km via NH27, 599.9 km via NH19, 2,079.4 km via NH44 away from Delhi, Mumbai, Kolkata, and Bangaluru respectively.
+Here, people mostly speak in Hindi and their local dialects of Bihar such as Maithili, Magahi, etc. The city is 1,071.0 km via NH27, 1,894.5 km via NH27, 599.9 km via NH19, 2,079.4 km via NH44 away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

-By Air.
 Sonepur does not have its own airport.
-The nearest airport is Jay Prakash Narayan Airport aka Patna Airport which is 25 kilometres away from Sonepur.
+The nearest airport is Jay Prakash Narayan Airport aka Patna Airport which is 25 kilometers away from Sonepur.
 The airport is one of the major airports of Bihar.
 It is connected to major cities of India such as Ranchi, Delhi, Amritsar, Mumbai, Hyderabad, Bangalore.
-It is served by well-known airline services such as GoAir, Air India, IndiGo, SpiceJet and Vistara.
+It is served by well-known airline services such as GoAir, Air India, IndiGo, SpiceJet, and Vistara.

-By Road.
-The roads of Sonepur is well-routed with neighbour cities of the region.
+The roads of Sonepur are well-routed with neighboring cities of the region.
 If you are planning a road trip from Delhi to Sonepur, you need to take the National Highway 27 which is Agra-Lucknow Expressway.
-If you are travelling from Kolkata to Sonepur, you will need to cover the distance of approximately 600 kilometres when you take the National Highway No. 19.
-Though, travelling from Mumbai and Bengaluru to Sonepure can be little unbearable.
+If you are traveling from Kolkata to Sonepur, you will need to cover a distance of approximately 600 kilometers when you take the National Highway No. 19.
+Though, traveling from Mumbai and Bengaluru to Sonepure can be a little unbearable.

-By Rail.
 The nearest railway station is Sonpur Junction Railway Station.
-The station is well-networked with the neighbouring cities as well as other cities in India.
-Another nearest station is Hajipur Railway Station which connects Sonepur, Muzaffarpur, Chhapra, Patna and Barauni.
+The station is well-networked with the neighboring cities as well as other cities in India.
+Another nearest station is Hajipur Railway Station which connects Sonepur, Muzaffarpur, Chhapra, Patna, and Barauni.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here